Tools4everBV/HelloID-Conn-Prov-Target-SpeakAp/README.md

 ### Remarks

-#### Username

-Speakap doesn't seem to store the `employeeId` on the user object.
-Which makes it difficult to correlate a person.
-At this moment; the only way to correlate a HelloID person with a Speakap account is by using the `UserName` property.

 ## Setup the connector

 > _How to setup the connector in HelloID._ Are special settings required.
 Like the _primary manager_ settings for a source connector.